bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * An option to migrate between frontends
 * The preloader offers redirection upon first opening the given origin so the user may also override the version of the app embedded
 * May support staged rollout where users are assigned a periodically rotated delay of updating
+* Unless disabled by a parameter, should check for a hotfix version on every anonymous page load
 * https://developer.mozilla.org/en-US/docs/Web/API/Storage_Access_API

 ### Expiration